Murder of Caroline Glachan: Media coverage

 On 5 September 2016, the case featured on BBC Crimewatch.
 This followed the original appeal on the programme on 10 December 1996.

 The case has appeared on STV's Unsolved and CBS's Donal MacIntyre: Unsolved.

 Trial

 In November 2021, three people were charged with the murder of Caroline Glachan.
 The trial began at the High Court in Glasgow in November 2023, with the prosecution led by Senior Advocate Depute Alex Prentice.
 On 14 December 2023, Robert O'Brien, aged 45, Andrew Kelly, 44, and Donna Marie Brand, also aged 44, were convicted of Glachan's murder at the High Court in Glasgow.
 All three had been teenagers at the time the crime was committed.
 A fourth suspect, Sarah Jane O'Neil, died before she was able to be charged.
 In January 2024, the three were sentenced to life in prison, with O'Brien eligible for parole after 22 years, Kelly after 18 years and Brand after 17 years.

 In February 2025 the BBC broadcast the documentary Murder Trial: Girl in the River about the trial.

+On 26 August 2026, Donna Marie Brand died in prison.